MoserMichael/my-notes/talking-with-chatgtp-b.md

 (still interesting that Bard/ChatGTP can effectively replace half of the experts on https://www.reddit.com/r/AskHistorians/ - it turns out that human historians can also be quite biased, just like an LLM ;-) )

 /well, sooner or later the LLM will start to talk funny rubbish, like mentioning cyberwarfare in the context of the Clement Attlee government, before they had any fancy computers to begin with/

     Confirmation bias can have a good point - having a political discussion with a Robot is much less adversarial!
-See [this discussion](https://gemini.google.com/share/5fce6f425939), where i asked Google bard/gemini if the internet isn't just helping dictators more than it helped civil society.
+See [this discussion](https://g.co/gemini/share/214380331623), where i asked Google bard/gemini if the internet isn't just helping dictators more than it is helped civil society.

+... got the impression that one is talking with a wall of all political cliches that have been invented so far, while arguing with an LLM ...

 ----
 Prompt engineering/Prompting is pretty scary - looks like some kind of magic, so lets learn more about it.